Buying Guides · Last updated 2 June 2026

 What is stage payment insurance and do I need it?

 Stage payment insurance protects the deposits and stage payments you make to a developer during construction.
 If the developer becomes insolvent before completion, your payments are protected.
-This is essential for any off-plan purchase and should be confirmed before you exchange contracts.
+This is essential for any off-plan purchase and should be confirmed and in place before you exchange contracts.

 Will the Gibraltar-Spain treaty affect property prices?

-The anticipated July 2026 treaty is expected to simplify movement and residency for Spanish nationals in Gibraltar.
-Most analysts expect this to increase buyer demand from the Spanish side of the border, which could put upward pressure on prices in developments close to the border such as EuroCity.
+The anticipated 15 July 2026 treaty is expected to simplify movement and residency for Spanish nationals in Gibraltar.
+Most market observers expect this to increase buyer demand from across the border, which could support prices in northern developments such as EuroCity.
 Nothing is guaranteed and market conditions can change.